Joe Flacco Trade Reportedly Agreed in Principle Between Broncos, Ravens

 Joe Flacco's current contract: 2019: $18.5M base salary and cap hit 2020: $20.25M base salary and cap hit 2021: $24.25M base salary and cap hit None of it is guaranteed, while Baltimore will take an $16M dead cap hit from the trade.

-Mike Klis of 9News reported more on what went into Denver's decision to trade for Flacco:
+Klis reported more on what went into Denver's decision to trade for Flacco:

 Mike Klis @MikeKlis